skunkforce/edgy_boards_legacy/README.md

 **Status:** initial.

 ## system on a module
+### standard SOM connector layout
+It is common for boards which connect to a SOM to connect to multiple interfaces.
+Therefore it is advantagous to standardize the interface connector layout of SOMs such that connecting boards can connect at multiple points.

+Using the standard 16mm distance between connectors the order of connected interfaces is:
+USB
+UART
+I2C
+SPI
+DebugEdge

 **b049** Raspberry Pi compute module 4 with isolated flyback PoE.

 **Status:** this board is essentially a composition of b076, b080 and a CM4. development of this is paused untill those are fully tested.